nMaax/iaw-workspace/README.md

 ```

 ### How to organize files and folders

-- Put html files in the _templates_ folder
+- Put html files in the *templates* folder
   - The base html file should be called ```base.html``` or ```layout.html```
-- Use the _static_ folder only for content that **is not server-generated** but will eventually need to be sent to the client
+- Use the *static* folder only for content that **is not server-generated** but will eventually need to be sent to the client
   - This means that this folder will only manage:
     1. Files that are loaded by the html pages (such as images, videos, gifs etc.)
     2. CSS Stylesheets / Sass files
     3. JavaScript scripts
-   - Put images in _static/images_
+  - Put images in *static/images*
     - Define a specific sub-folder for every category of file: propics, uploads, ...
-   - Put images in _static/styles_
+  - Put stylesheets in *static/styles*
     - Define a specific sub-folder for every category of file: bootstrap's sheets, personal sheets, extra sheets ...
+  - Put sass files in *static/sass*
+    - Define a specific sub-folder for every category of file: ...
-   - Put scripts in _static/scripts_
+  - Put scripts in *static/scripts*
     - Define a specific sub-folder for every category of script: ...
-- Use the _data_ folder for database storage and call the main database as ```data.db```
+- Use the *data* folder for database storage and call the main database as ```data.db```
   - Name the main program to access data.db as ```dao.py``` (Data Access Object)
-   - Inside _data_ declare a sub-folder named 'utils'  which will contains all the utils files used by dao.py and other various stuff
+  - Inside data declare a sub-folder named 'utils'  which will contains all the utils files used by dao.py and other various stuff
-- For other extra programs and stuff you don't know where to put use the _misc_ (miscellaneous) folder and, eventually, various specific sub-folder, every of them called as <sub-folder-name>_misc
+- For other extra programs and stuff you don't know where to put use the *misc* (miscellaneous) folder and, eventually, various specific sub-folder, every of them called as sub-folder-name_misc

 ### Useful tips

 - Always prefer (if possible) a ```d-flex``` option (```justify, alig-item,``` ...) instead of a "manual" ```padding/margin``` style
 - Use *Emmet* and *Flask Snippets* in *VS-Code*!
-- If possible use the ```col-auto``` class to make one of the columns in certain row automatically responsive to the changes during breakpoint-switches
+- If posible use the ```col-auto``` class to make one of the columns in certain row automatically responsive to the changes during breakpoint-switches